dxw/playbook/guides/being-a-tech-lead-at-dxw.md

 ## What our tech leads do inside teams

 The role of a tech lead at dxw is to lead the technical work of the team.
-Given software is built by and for people, that means it's very much at the squishy intersection of technical expertise and people skills.
+Given software is built by and for people, that means it's at the squishy intersection of technical expertise and people skills.

 A tech lead's job is to: